python-jsonschema/jsonschema/docs/validate.rst

 .. autoexception:: jsonschema.exceptions.UndefinedTypeCheck

-    Raised when trying to remove a type check that is not known to this TypeChecker, or when calling :meth:`jsonschema.TypeChecker.is_type`
+    Raised when trying to remove a type check that is not known to this TypeChecker, or when calling `jsonschema.TypeChecker.is_type`
     directly.

 .. _validating-types: